The Many Benefits of Better Endurance

-The way your body responds to physical excursion is linked to your level of endurance.
-Endurance, along with balance, strength, and flexibility, makes up the four core elements of personal fitness.
+The way your body responds to physical exertion is linked to your level of endurance.
+Endurance, along with balance, strength, and flexibility, make up the four core elements of personal fitness.
 Endurance exercises are also commonly referred to as aerobic exercises because they require the pumping of oxygenated blood to the working muscles.
 Aerobic exercises cause you to breathe faster and more deeply while also raising your heart rate.

 Healthy adults should aim to get 150 to 300 minutes per week of moderate-intensity aerobic activity.
 Incorporating regular aerobic workouts into your weekly fitness routine can help you stay healthy by reducing the risk of major health conditions such as obesity, heart disease, diabetes, and high blood pressure.

 Endurance training can be intimidating at first, especially if you haven’t attempted a lot of medium-intensity workouts in the past, but you’ll be glad to know that aerobic exercises encompass a broad range of activities including speed walking, jogging, running, biking, swimming, dancing, kickboxing, or team sports like basketball, soccer, and football.